 Wet AMD can be treated with laser surgery, photodynamic therapy and injections into the eye.
 None of these methods are a cure, however, and loss of vision may progress even with treatment.

-If you are worried you may have AMD you should visit your Optometrist or Doctors at the earliest opportunity.
+If you are worried you may have AMD, you should visit your Optometrist or Doctor at the earliest opportunity.
 If you are over the age of 60 or have experienced recent changes in your central vision, your Optometrist will examine your eyes thoroughly to look for signs of AMD.